 Yes.
 We’re pioneering a program to train mature workers to be direct care providers to elderly and disabled persons who need assistance in their home.
 We’re working with direct care agencies and PHI National to recruit and train mature workers to provide non-medical care.

-With a special grant from the U.S. Department of Labor, we’re also conducting a three-year pilot project to train and place 300 mature workers in health care occupations.
-So far, we’ve trained over 350 mature health care workers in New York, New Jersey, and Pennsylvania.
+With a special grant from the U.S. Department of Labor, NCOA conducted a three-year pilot project to train and place 300 mature workers in health care occupations.
+Over the course of the pilot, we trained over 350 mature health care workers in New York, New Jersey, and Pennsylvania.

 I’m interested in hosting SCSEP workers.
 What do I do now?

-If you’re interested in becoming a SCSEP training site, please contact your local NCOA SCSEP office.
+If you’re interested in becoming a SCSEP training site, please contact us to find your local NCOA SCSEP office.